 At the current time, we are limited by the Scottish Government to 50 people in the Sanctuary at worship.
 This number includes the Minister, organist and duty team which means we will have approximately 40 places available at each service.
-We hope this capacity will increase soon but it will be necessary to run a booking system, certainly in the initial weeks.
 Digital worship is also going to continue and we would encourage those who feel comfortable with using technology to make use of this facility.
 More details about booking and worship are detailed below.

-Whilst the format of our worship will be altered for the foreseeable future, we believe the church services will be a positive and uplifting experience after so many months away from our Sanctuary.
-We would ask for your patience in the weeks ahead – some of our procedures will be refined as we move forward and please do not hesitate to contact us if you have any feedback.
-We look forward to seeing everyone again in the coming weeks and months.
+Whilst the format of our worship will be altered for the foreseeable future, we believe the church services will be a positive and uplifting experience.
+Some of our procedures will be refined as we move forward and please do not hesitate to contact us if you have any feedback.
+We look forward to seeing everyone again soon.